HelmholtzAI-Consultants-Munich/Micro-Nuculei-and-Nuclear-Buds-Detection/README.md

 ### Install from Source

-Run the following commands in the terminall (or in Anaconda prompt for Windows).
+Run the following commands in the terminal (or in Anaconda prompt for Windows).

 1. Clone the repository: